Introduction to Git Branch

 Branching means diverging from the mainline and continue to work separately without messing with the mainline.
 Nearly every VCS has some form of branch support.
 In Git, a branch is simply a reference to the commit, where the following commits will be attached.

 Git vs SVN: In recent years, the use of git has risen tremendously.
 Unlike SVN, git allows users to work on their own copy of the repository.
-One of the main reason for git’s success is its speed.
-Since all the files are stored locally on the developer’s computer, he/she has access to all even in very poor internet connection.
+One of the main reasons for git’s success is its speed.
+Since all the files are stored locally on the developer’s computer, he/she has access to them all even with a very poor internet connection.
 Branching in other VCS can be an expensive operation in both time and disk space.

 - High operation Speed

 - Sorted Distributed Model